PhishingLearn to identify common scams and traps.

 What Is a Phishing Scam?

-A phishing scam is a legitimate-looking email that appears to come from a well-known and trustworthy organization or website but is really an attempt to gather personal and financial information from a recipient.
+A phishing scam looks like a legitimate email that appears to come from a well-known and trustworthy organization or website but is really an attempt to gather personal and financial information from a recipient.
 Although this article focuses on email scams, remember that phishing scams can come in other forms too, such as via fax.

 Two Common Types of Phishing Scams